 Here’s a screen shot of one of the games I played called “Lost in Migration”.
 The goal is to track the constantly changing direction of the middle bird.
 All of the games have this kind of simple, clean look.

 For the first minute or so, it seemed too easy, but then got progressively harder.
 I wondered if I’d get bored with the games, and eventually, I did.
-I can’t see playing the same 3 dozen games indefinitely.
-If you are at all competitive, you’ll be trying hard to beat your last scores, and that might keep your interest level up.
+I can’t see playing the same few dozen games indefinitely.
+If you are at all competitive, you’ll be trying hard to beat your last scores, and that might help keep your interest level up.

 What Others Say About Their Experience